Algae Green Pool Algae Green Pool — Do I Need to Drain My Green Pool? Step-by-Step Solution

 Step 2: Calculate Your Shock Level

-1. Determine your shock level based on CYA reading using the FC/CYA chart:
+1. Determine your shock level based on CYA reading using the all-in-one pool calculator:

 2. CYA 30-40 ppm: Shock level 12-16 FC